New poll shows Canadians would vote for parties banning sex-selective abortion

 OTTAWA, ON (October 23, 2020) – RightNow has released results of a national poll that shows Canadians are more likely to vote for a political party that promises to legally restrict sex-selective abortion.

-“By every metric of region of the country, age cohort, level of education and income, and political party affiliation, Canadians overwhelmingly are more likely to vote for a political party that promises to legally restrict sex-selective abortion than not,” said RightNow Co-founder and President Scott Hayward.
+“In every region of the country, every age cohort, every level of education and income, and by every political party affiliation metric, Canadians are overwhelmingly more likely to vote for a political party that promises to legally restrict sex-selective abortion than not,” said RightNow co-founder and president Scott Hayward.

-The poll showed that Canadians living on the Prairies, in Ontario, and the Atlantic region were the most likely (53% much more and moderately more likely) to vote for a political party that promises to legally restrict sex-selective abortion.
-The poll also found that women between the ages of 18-34 (47% much more and moderately more likely versus 6% much less and moderately less likely) and those who voted for the Bloc Quebecois in 2019 (61% much more and moderately more likely) were likely to vote for a political party that promises to legally restrict sex-selective abortion.
+The poll showed that Canadians living on the Prairies, in Ontario, and the Atlantic region were the most likely (53% much more and somewhat likely) to vote for a political party that promises to legally restrict sex-selective abortion.
+The poll also found that women between the ages of 18-34 (47% much more and somewhat likely versus 6% who are much less or somewhat less likely) and those who voted for the Bloc Quebecois in 2019 (61% much more and somewhat likely) were likely to vote for a political party that promises to legally restrict sex-selective abortion.
 The poll was conducted between September 28 and 30 and included 1,007 Canadians with a margin of error of +/- 3.1% for the national sample.

 “While many believe that sex-selective abortion occurs only overseas, the ugly practice has been occurring in Canada for quite some time, according to the Canadian Medical Association Journal.
-Canadians overwhelming abhor this practice and this poll clearly and demonstrably shows that Canadians would be willing to vote for political parties who support legally restricting sex-selective abortions in Canada,” said RightNow Co-founder and Executive Director Alissa Golob.
+Canadians overwhelming abhor this practice and this poll clearly and demonstrably shows that Canadians would be willing to vote for political parties who support legally restricting sex-selective abortions in Canada,” continued Hayward.

 In February 2020, Cathay Wagantall (Member of Parliament for Yorkton-Melville) introduced a private member’s bill, C-233, that would amend the Criminal Code to legally restrict sex-selective abortion.